-This is a simplified Bitcoin whitepaper summary that will launch you into the mind of Satoshi Nakamoto — Bitcoin creator.
+This simplified Bitcoin whitepaper summary will launch you into the mind of Satoshi Nakamoto — a Bitcoin creator.

-Satoshi Nakamoto published the Bitcoin whitepaper on October 31st, 2008 with the title – Bitcoin: A Peer-to-Peer Electronic Cash System.
+Satoshi Nakamoto published the Bitcoin whitepaper on October 31st, 2008, titled Bitcoin: A Peer-to-Peer Electronic Cash System.

-This article is a summary of this whitepaper for the non-technical bitcoin investors, enthusiasts, and researchers.
+This article summarizes this whitepaper for non-technical Bitcoin investors, enthusiasts, and researchers.

 Who is Satoshi Nakamoto?